TrackerSB/IEEEAITestChallenge2021/deliverable2/README.md

 ## Introduction

 This document is our written simulation test report.
-In addition, we will submit a paper to the IEEE Test AI conference as suggested by the IEEE Test AI Challenge organizers.
-A copy of that paper is available in this repo for completeness.
+Unfortunately, we were not able to submit a paper to the IEEE Test AI conference as suggested by the IEEE Test AI Challenge organizers.

 In this document, we briefly describe SALVO ---Stephan, ALessio, and VuOng, our names, meaning "safe"  the Italian--- for generating relevant and diversified test cases leveraging existing maps.